Learn More About Our Living Communities

 This learning community for students with science, technology, engineering, and math majors provides support for success in math and science coursework and a strong community of STEM faculty and fellow students.

-This is a residential living community open only to all College of Fine Arts and Mass Communication majors who choose to live in Belvin-Buchanan hall.
+This is a residential living community open only to all College of Arts and Media majors who choose to live in Belvin-Buchanan hall.

 Designed to attract and retain highly competent and motivated students.
 Honors students have the opportunity to live together in Piney Woods Hall.